malcolm-kee/gatsby-source-mysql/README.md

 };
 ```

-If you have multiple columns with image url, pass down multiple values to `remoteImageFieldNames` and use `mysqlImages`, which will be an array of images.
+If you have multiple columns with image url, pass down multiple values to `remoteImageFieldNames` and use `mysqlImages` in your graphql query, which will be an array of images.

 ## Plugin options